-Whether it’s a business trip or a family holiday to the sun, it is a big part of many people’s lives these days.
+Whether it’s a business trip or a family holiday to the sun, travel is a big part of many people’s lives these days.
 It’s a good idea for everyone to take out travel insurance, and when you have a bleeding disorder, it’s essential to make sure you’re covered.
-Take out travel insurance otherwise, you or your family will have to pay for any treatment received, so read our guide to travel insurance.
+Without travel insurance, you or your family will have to pay for any treatment received, so read our guide to travel insurance.

 In addition, here’s some travel information and top tips to consider when you are planning a trip.

 The EHIC covers medically necessary state-provided healthcare abroad at a reduced cost or, in many cases, free of charge until your planned return home.
 This includes treatment of a chronic or pre-existing medical condition that becomes necessary during your visit.